dotnet/docs/docs/standard/security/cryptographic-services.md

 ---
 title: "Cryptographic Services"
-description: An overview of the encryption methods and practices supported by .NET, such as ClickOnce manifests, Suite B, & Cryptography Next Generation (CNG) support. ms.date: 07/14/2020 ms.technology: dotnet-standard
+description: An overview of the encryption methods and practices supported by .NET. ms.date: 07/14/2020 ms.technology: dotnet-standard
 helpviewer_keywords: